-Increase in SME selecting Modern Slavery as an issue within their business. -18.50%
+Increase in SME selecting Modern Slavery as an issue within their business.

-Reduction in businesses who have selected this issue have more than 25% of their goods/ services sourced from outside Europe 2.40% increase of business who selected this as an issue have their HQ outside of the UK compared to baseline. \22 17%
+Reduction in businesses who have selected this issue have more than 25% of their goods/ services sourced from outside Europe 1.63% increase of businesses who are now aware of Modern Slavery from 2021/22 statement.
+70.73% of Suppliers who have said this is an issue for their business have a public commitment.
+5.78% increase of business who selected this as an issue have their HQ outside of the UK compared to baseline. -15.24%